layapatwa/grocery-app/README.md

 # grocery-app
 Hi!
-This is a simple grocery app made using react native.
+This is a simple grocery app made using react native and firebase database.